a1v0/a1v0.de/draft-articles/servicenow-blank-production-instance-full-of-bugs.md

 date: 2023-11-15
 ---

-article about how servicenow prod environments aren't seeded like non-prod

-- intro
-  - what is a seed file
-  - prod instance seem to get seeded differently to non-prod
-  - caveat: any issues mentioned in this article might be fixed by the time you read it
-- problem
-  - basically, a bunch of important OOB config is missing
-  - major example: Flows are unable to run by default in fresh prod instances
-    - a flaw that's incredibly hard to debug
-    - requires you to do a bunch of manual stuff
-    - especially unhelpful since a) not being able to run flows is a pretty major flaw and b) go-lives are very stressful as it is
-- add link to article about text indices

 After many months, our project finally wound to a close.
 It was time, at last, to go live.
 I logged into our as yet unused production instance for the first time and was migrating all of our update sets across.

 The migration went smoothly enough.
 Sure, we had a couple of merge conflicts, but they were quickly resolved.
-Nevertheless, **loads of things were broken**.
-After a lot of investigation, I came to the conclusion that ServiceNow seeds its production instances differently to its non-prod instances.
+Nevertheless, when we got to testing, we found that **loads of things were broken**.
+After much investigation, I came to the conclusion that ServiceNow seeds its production instances differently to its non-prod instances.

 > ServiceNow's seed file for production is full of bugs.

 (This article naturally carries the caveat that ServiceNow fixes the bugs in question by the time you read this.)

+## The problem in a nutshell

+Basically, a whole bunch of config is **missing** from prod environments that are there by default in sub-prod instances.

+On two separate projects, the fresh production instance didn't contain the config to allow it to run Flows!
+Not only is that an absolutely enormous oversight, it's also a flaw that's incredibly hard to debug.
+Moreover, to fix it, you need to go really deep into the nitty-gritty elements of the platform, entering tables whose names you've never heard of and never will heard of again.

+> We found that, often, the config that enables you to run Flows doesn't make it into the production instance and needs to be enabled manually.

+It's a lot of manual config that you need to do, just to fix something that should be working in the first place.
+Add to that the fact that you're probably fighting any number of go-live fires, and your client is breathing down your neck.
+You don't really want to be finding ways to make something as fundamental as Flows work.

+Beyond Flows, there were a few more minor things here and there that were easy to fix, but still created unnecessary problems for someone who's trying to live a peaceful life.

 ## Why use a different seeding process for production?